openmultiplayer/web/docs/scripting/callbacks/OnActorStreamOut.md

 :::warning

-This function was added in SA-MP 0.3.7 and will not work in earlier versions!
+This callback was added in SA-MP 0.3.7 and will not work in earlier versions!

 :::